yprez/blog.yprez.com/posts/002-running-a-bottle-app-with-gunicorn.rst

 :category: General
 :date: 2012-06-10 14:00

-Recently I wrote a simple web tracker at work.
-Using the `Bottle`_ microframework.
+Recently I wrote a simple web tracker at work, using the `Bottle`_ microframework.

 Looking back, maybe I should've used `Flask`_ instead, as I simply don't see